 - Forced savings.
 You’re faced with housing costs each month—regardless of whether you rent or own your home.
 But unlike rent payments, which seem to vanish into thin air, your mortgage payments have the potential to help you build equity in your home.
 That’s money you may see again if and when you decide to sell.
 Voila… a ready-made savings plan.
 Also, owning a new home sometimes costs less than renting one, which translates to more cash in your pocket (or bank account).

 - Tax breaks.
-The US tax code currently allows many homeowners to deduct the interest paid on their mortgage, property taxes and even some of the costs associated with buying their home.
+The US tax code currently allows many homeowners to deduct the interest paid on their mortgage and property taxes.
 Plus, when you finally decide to sell your home, you may be able to exclude gains of up to $500,000, depending on your marital status.
 As long as you have lived in your home for two out of the last five years prior to selling, you can look forward to this bonus!*

 Ready to buy your dream home?
 There’s no time like the present (especially considering today’s interest rates), and we’re here to help.
 Download our First-time Homebuyer Guide and contact the Richmond American Homebuyer Resource Center in your area to begin your new home search.

 *Please note: $10,000 is now the deduction cap for property, state and local income and sales taxes combined.
 For homes purchased after December 15, 2017, interest paid is only deductible on the first $750,000 of a mortgage.